This page contains important information for current MEGL members, such as dates to remember, LaTeX templates and such.

 The goal is to update the project description with a new paragraph and any cool visuals produced during the project, and also to archive any longer documents you’d like to have on the MEGL website.
 These could be useful for you should you look back at the project, or for future researchers continuing your work.
 You should, in particular, send us final versions of your poster and slides.

 - Ford Foundation Predoctoral Fellowship.
 This prestigious fellowship supports students through three years of graduate school, and is tailored for students that are underrepresented in the sciences.
-The deadline is December 16th.
+The deadline is December 15th, 2023 by 5pm EST.

 - NIH IRTA.
 The NIH Intramural Research Training Award supports recent college graduates that are seeking to work on one of the many projects that are being undertaken at the NIH.